 4. Apply for a Loan

-Once you’ve settled on a lender, apply for a loan.
+Once you’ve settled on a lender, apply for a loan (Opens in a new Window).
 You’ll need to provide details about your existing mortgage and further information about your income, spending, assets, and liabilities.

 The lender will work to establish the value of your property.
 This will often include an appraisal or inspection.
 Home equity loan processing times vary, but most lenders take a few days to approve a loan.